 Ultimate packing list for Kilimanjaro: Clothing

-The trick here is to wear layers of clothing that can easily be removed or added, depending on the changing weather condition.
+The trick here is to wear layers of clothing that can easily be removed or added, depending on the changing weather conditions.
 So, without much further ado, here are the pieces of clothing that you need to pack:

 Packing list for Kilimanjaro: Wind and waterproof jacket and trousers